-4.2 Non-deposit taking financial institutions 4.2.1 Life insurance companies The asset size of Taiwan's life insurance companies has continued to grow rapidly, and the top three companies account for 57% of the total.
+4.2 Non-deposit taking financial institutions

+4.2.1 Life insurance companies

+The asset size of Taiwan's life insurance companies has continued to grow rapidly, and the top three companies account for 57% of the total.
 Overall profitability showed marked improvement in 2007, but potential losses driven by negative interest rate spread and expected foreign exchange losses on overseas investments due to appreciation of the NT dollar may undermine future profitability.
 The average risk-based capital (RBC) ratio was above the statutory minimum requirement, but certain companies where the ratio was below the required level may need to improve their financial strength.
-In the meantime, only eleven of 29 life insurers were rated by credit rating agencies; the top three insurers (Cathay Life, Nan Shan Life, and Shin Kong Life) were rated at twAAA or twAA, which signified extremely strong or very strong capacity to
+In the meantime, only eleven of 29 life insurers were rated by credit rating agencies; the top three insurers (Cathay Life, Nan Shan Life, and Shin Kong Life) were rated at twAAA or twAA, which signified extremely strong or very strong capacity to meet their financial commitments.

-47 The credit cooperatives began reporting capital adequacy ratios on a semiannual basis in 1998, while credit departments of farmers' and fishermen's associations began doing it annually from the end of 2004. meet their financial commitments.
+&lt;sup>47 The credit cooperatives began reporting capital adequacy ratios on a semiannual basis in 1998, while credit departments of farmers' and fishermen's associations began doing it annually from the end of 2004.

-Total assets continued to grow rapidly The total assets of life insurers have grown significantly in the past five years, and registered NT\$8.73 trillion at the end of 2007, or 69.32% of annual GDP, growing by 12.79% year on year (Chart 4.28).
-This was primarily underpinned by continued accumulation of policy reserves that were invested in domestic and overseas securities, and a surge in insurance products held in segregated custody accounts48.
+Total assets continued to grow rapidly

+The total assets of life insurers have grown significantly in the past five years, and registered NT\$8.73 trillion at the end of 2007, or 69.32% of annual GDP, growing by 12.79% year on year (Chart 4.28).
+This was primarily underpinned by continued accumulation of policy reserves that were invested in domestic and overseas securities, and a surge in insurance products held in segregated custody accounts.

 The life insurance market in Taiwan is dominated by domestic life insurers.
 As of the end of 2007, 22 domestic life insurers held a 98.93% market share by assets, while seven foreign life insurers commanded a share of only 1.07%.
 The top three life insurers held a combined market share of 57.31% and 48.81% in terms of assets and premium income respectively, reflecting a high market concentration.

+Chart 4.28 Total assets of life insurance companies

-High concentration of funds invested in securities Securities investments and loans constituted the two main uses of funds by life insurers at the end of 2007, with 37% of funds invested in domestic securities, 27% invested in foreign securities and 13% used to provide loans.
+High concentration of funds invested in securities

+Securities investments and loans constituted the two main uses of funds by life insurers at the end of 2007, with 37% of funds invested in domestic securities, 27% invested in foreign securities and 13% used to provide loans.
 In the meantime, various policy reserves constituted the main sources of funds (81%), while net worth accounted for an additional 5% (Chart 4.29).
-In comparison with 2006, the amount of investment in foreign securities Chart 4.29 Sources and uses of funds at life insurance companies
+In comparison with 2006, the amount of investment in foreign securities increased substantially, while other assets and other liabilities also continued to account for a growing share of insurer balance sheets due to the rapid growth of insurance products that are held in segregated custody accounts.

-Note: End of 2007.
-Source: FSC.
+Chart 4.29 Sources and uses of funds at life